ktgeek/supreSSHion/README.md

 [modifictions](https://github.com/ktgeek/ssh_locker) as times
 changed.

-One issue is that bring newer developers who are new to ssh, and aren't familiar with compiling on OS X users up to speed and putting LaunchAgents in their Library, etc, etc, was problematic.
+One issue is that bringing this to users who are new to ssh and/or aren't familiar with compiling on OS X and/or up to speed with putting LaunchAgents in their Library, etc, etc, was problematic.
-Additionally, there have been some situations where I've wanted to temporarily disable the key unloading, which was not easy to do with the breakground daemon version of ssh_locker.
+Additionally, there have been some situations where I've wanted to temporarily disable the key unloading, which was not easy to do with the background daemon version of ssh_locker.
 For these reasons a menu bar application seemed like a good fit.

-After giving a talk an internal talk on ssh at my office earlier in the year, I was inspired to finally turns this into reality.
+After giving an internal talk on ssh at my company earlier in the year, I was inspired to finally turns this idea into reality.

 ## How it works

-When launched, supreSSHion registers itself as a listener listing for "screen is locked" and "workplace will sleep" events.
-When it receives a lock event, it communicates to ssh-agent over its unix socket using ssh-agent's protocol asking ssh-agent to unload all known keys.
+When launched, supreSSHion registers itself as a listener for "screen is locked" and "workplace will sleep" events.

+When it receives a lock event, it communicates to ssh-agent over its unix socket asking ssh-agent to unload all known keys.
 It locates the unix socket by the SSH_AUTH_SOCK environmental variable.
 OS X automatically creates that environmental variable when you log in.

 If the key removal functionality is disabled lock events will not trigger key removal.
-When the screen is locked and the experiation time of the disable has been reached the keys will be removed.
+When the screen is locked and the expiration time of the disable has been reached the keys will be removed.

-When a sleep event is recevied, it will reactivate the key removal if the user had disabled the key unloading functionality.
+When a sleep event is received, it will reactivate the key removal if the user had disabled the key unloading functionality.